Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Discussion

-Future research should aim to optimize LDD sequences tailored to specific codes and integrate QEC-LDD into quantum algorithms.
-Another interesting future direction is optimization of QEC-LDD for tunable-coupler transmon devices; we present preliminary results in \cref{app:marrakesh}.
+Our findings address a need along the path toward fault-tolerant quantum computation: keeping codes relatively small and nimble while still effectively handling logical errors.
+Future research should aim to optimize NDD sequences tailored to specific codes and integrate QEC-NDD into quantum algorithms.
+Another interesting future direction is the optimization of QEC-NDD for tunable-coupler transmon devices; we present preliminary results in \cref{app:marrakesh}.